AboutAbout Susan & AtWell Staged Home

 With a little direction and assistance from me, you can have your house ready to photograph and show in as little as 2-3 hours.

 This may sound corny, but ultimately, my primary goal is for you to be happy with the way your home looks and feels, with the staging process, and the final sale price of your home.
 It’s important to me that you don’t experience any unnecessary stress or spend more money than is absolutely necessary to sell your home for a great price.
 In most cases, a few hundred dollars and a few hours of your time will allow you to significantly increase the sale price of your home.

 14 Things You May Not Know About Me

 - I wanted to be a math teacher when I went to college….but I ended up majoring in English.
 Go figure.

 - I rarely eat dessert, but I always look at the dessert menu.

-- Before I fell in love with staging, I worked for 20 years in Information Technology at UBS, Brink’s, and Pace University, after getting my taste for tech at American Saving’s Bank, and two summers at Reader’s Digest.
-I also earned a Master’s in Information Systems from Pace University.
+- Before I fell in love with staging, I worked for 20 years in information technology at UBS, Brink’s, and Pace University, after getting my taste for tech at American Saving’s Bank and Reader’s Digest.
+I also earned a master’s in information systems from Pace University.

 - I’m an introvert disguised as an extrovert.

 - I was born and raised in Katonah, NY.